epinio/docs/src/installation/installation.md

 - [Install on Rancher Desktop](install_epinio_on_rancher_desktop.md) - Install Epinio on Rancher Desktop
 - [Install on Minikube](install_epinio_on_minikube.md) - Install Epinio on Minikube cluster

-> *NOTE*: The Public Cloud howto lists the three major Cloud providers.
+> *NOTE*: The Public Cloud howto lists the three major Cloud providers but Epinio can run on any Kubernetes cluster.